Joshua 10:2

 The Greatness of Gibeon: The verse describes Gibeon as a “great city” and “one of the royal cities.”
 Gibeon was known for its size, prominence, and possibly its political influence among the Canaanite city‑states.
 This suggests that the city was highly fortified and well‑established, making it a formidable opponent.
 Its stature among the royal cities implies that it held a significant position among the Canaanite nations.

 The Might of the Gibeonites: Additionally, the verse states that “all the men thereof were mighty.”
 This indicates that the inhabitants of Gibeon were renowned for their strength and warrior skills.
-Their military prowess might have added to the fear instilled in the attacking kings, as they realized that Gibeon was not an easy target to conquer.
+Their military prowess would have added to the fear instilled in the attacking kings, as they realized that Gibeon was not an easy target to conquer.